 rBase is a Base

-Because rBase is a Base pointer, it calls Base::GetName(), even though it’s actually pointing to the Base portion of a Derived object.
+Because rBase is a Base reference, it calls Base::getName(), even though it’s actually referencing the Base portion of a Derived object.

-In this lesson, we will address this issue using virtual functions.
+In this lesson, we will show how to address this issue using virtual functions.

 Virtual functions